gknowles/dimcli/README.md

 ## Documentation
 Check out the [wiki](https://github.com/gknowles/dimcli/wiki), you'll be glad you did!
-Contains thorough documentation including many examples.
+Contains thorough documentation with many examples.
 Or click [here](https://github.com/gknowles/dimcli/blob/master/docs/README.md) if you prefer it all on a single page.